Was it just a matter of time?

 Penguin CEO Makinson told the Wall Street Journal, “Authors increasingly are willing to pay for self-publishing if the publisher plays a big role in distribution, marketing and promoting the title via social media.”

 So what happens if an author, frustrated by years of no response, rejection or disinterest from the traditional folks decides to self-publish with one of ASI’s imprints?
 Will signing on with ASI get the author an audience with Penguin?
 Will Penguin really play a “big role” in distributing, marketing and promoting that self-published book, like Makinson said?
+Those who are looking to promote their works may want to consider making use of the services of a company like Northwest Signs & Apparel who can produce custom promotional material for whatever project you have going on, which is ideal for generating a buzz if you work independently.

 I asked Keith Ogorek about this.
 Here’s our exchange: